AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 By pairing these "Allowed Failures" with the "Delay Date" idea above, we can also grow the timeframe slowly, so that your habits are lenient at first, but become more strict as time goes on.

-An important element of this, as we'll see, is that once you recover completely from a failure or slip-up, there is *no record of it* going forward.
+An important element of this, as we'll see, is that once you recover from a failure or slip-up, there is *no record of it* going forward.

 ---